 Anna Snow (soprano), Sarah Dacey (soprano) and Kerry Andrew (alto).

-Juice are experienced and passionate music educators, bringing experimental a cappella vocal music (both performing and composing it) to groups of all ages and abilities around the country.
-They were Ensemble-in-Residence at the universities of York and Ulster and have run workshops and longer projects at numerous other academic institutions.
-From time to time they run youth projects for the likes of Aldeburgh Young Musicians, Wigmore Hall, Live Music Now and Sound and Music.
+Juice are experienced and passionate music educators, bringing experimental a cappella vocal music (both performing and composing of) to groups of all ages and abilities around the country.
+They have been Ensemble-in-Residence at the universities of York and Ulster and have run workshops and longer projects at numerous other academic institutions including Royal Holloway University, Cardiff University, RNCM, RWCMD, Leeds College of Music and Aberdeen University.
+They have run youth projects for the likes of BBC Proms Inspire, Aldeburgh Young Musicians, the Wigmore Hall, Live Music Now, and Sound and Music.

 Laid Bare: Love Songs